Overview

 account, they may experience differences in customer service, transaction

-timing, the yield / interest income and availability of sweep account vehicles
+timing, the availability and investment return of sweep account vehicles and

 differences in account performance.